List of Boy Meets World characters: Shawn Hunter

 Shawn is a ladies' man, a trait which Cory is constantly envious of.
 However, Shawn is jealous of Cory's close, long-term relationship with Topanga.
 Later in the series, Shawn falls in love with a girl named Angela.
 They have a tempestuous relationship, but genuinely care for each other.
 Angela eventually leaves as well, to travel with her military father.

 In the episode "Fraternity Row" it is revealed that during high school Shawn was challenged in writing, but "Poetic License: An Ode to Holden Caulfield", reveals that during college he has improved significantly and additionally has had a lifelong affinity for poetry.
 He is also a skilled photographer, and nearly chooses a job at a glamour magazine company over college.

 At the end of the series, Shawn moves to New York with Cory, Topanga, and Eric.
 Revealed during Girl Meets World, however, Shawn left New York the day of the birth of Cory and Topanga's daughter Riley, ultimately making a name for himself as a world-traveling writer and photographer.
 When he returns to the city, he forms a bond with Riley's best friend Maya, sharing a similar childhood upbringing and both coming from broken homes.
 He also forms a bond with Maya's mother Katy, who shares a similar feeling of abandonment due to her husband and Maya's father's leaving.
 By the second season, Riley is hopeful that Shawn will become Katy's husband and Maya's father, although Shawn still has unresolved feelings for Angela.
 Angela returns with news that she has since married a military man, like her now-deceased father, and wants advice on whether she'd be a good mother or not, which she insists can only come from Shawn.
 Shawn encourages her to be a mother, and Angela encourages Shawn to pursue a relationship with Katy.
-Shawn and Katy eventually date and get married, and Shawn becomes a father figure to Maya.
+Shawn and Katy eventually date and get married, and Shawn becomes a father figure to Maya, eventually adopting her in the series finale.

 After directing two first-season episodes of Girl Meets World, Rider Strong has become a fixture behind the scenes, while also making appearances in a recurring role.